j2commerce/guide/payment-methods/payment-methods/dibs-payment-window-plugin.md

 # DIBS Payment Window Plugin

 The plugin integrates with the DIBS Payment Window method.
-Refer this page for more information.http://www.dibspayment.com/dibs-payment-window” traget = “\_blank”rel =“noopener”&gt; click here
+Refer this page for more information.http://www.dibspayment.com/dibs-payment-window” target = “\_blank”rel =“noopener”&gt; click here

 ## Requirements <a id="requirements"></a>